 USCF is a single member limited liability company that was formed in the state of Delaware on May 10, 2005.
 USCF maintains its main business office at 1850 Mt.
 Diablo Boulevard, Suite 640, Walnut Creek, California 94596.
 USCF is a wholly-owned subsidiary of USCF Investments, a Delaware corporation, which is an intermediate holding company that owns USCF and another advisor of exchange traded funds.
-USCF Investments is a wholly owned subsidiary of Marygold (publicly traded under the ticker MGLD), a publicly traded holding company that owns various financial and non-financial businesses.
+USCF Investments is a wholly owned subsidiary of Marygold (publicly traded under the ticker: MGLD), a publicly traded holding company that owns various financial and non-financial businesses.
 Mr. Nicholas Gerber (discussed below), along with certain family members and certain other shareholders, owns the majority of the shares in Marygold.
 USCF Investments is a holding company that currently holds both USCF, as well as USCF Advisers LLC, an investment adviser registered under the Investment Advisers Act of 1940, as amended ("USCF Advisers").
-USCF Advisers serves as the investment adviser for the USCF SummerHaven Dynamic Commodity Strategy No K-1 Fund ("SDCI"), the USCF Midstream Energy Income Fund ("UMI"), USCF Dividend Income Fund ("UDI"), USCF Gold Strategy Plus Income Fund ("GLDX"), USCF Sustainable Battery Metals Strategy Fund ("ZSB"), USCF Energy Commodity Strategy Absolute Return Fund ("USE"), USCF ETF Trust is registered under the Investment Company Act of 1940, as amended (the "1940 Act").
+USCF Advisers serves as the investment adviser for the USCF SummerHaven Dynamic Commodity Strategy No K-1 Fund ("SDCI"), USCF Midstream Energy Income Fund ("UMI"), USCF Dividend Income Fund ("UDI"), USCF Gold Strategy Plus Income Fund ("USG"), USCF Sustainable Battery Metals Strategy Fund ("ZSB"), USCF Energy Commodity Strategy Absolute Return Fund ("USE"), and USCF Sustainable Commodity Strategy Fund ("ZSC"), each a series of the USCF ETF Trust.
+The USCF ETF Trust is registered under the 1940 Act.
 The Board of Trustees for the USCF ETF Trust consists of different independent trustees than those independent directors who serve on the Board of Directors of USCF.
-USCF is a member of the National Futures Association (the "NFA") and registered as a commodity pool operator ("CPO") with the Commodity Futures Trading Commission (the "CFTC") on December 1, 2005 and as a swaps firm on August 8, 2013.
+USCF is a member of the NFA and registered as a CPO with the CFTC on December 1, 2005 and as a swaps firm on August 8, 2013.